 I don't know what it is about me that I love to list things.
 After the massive list of 66 exotic fruits from around the world, I had to take on the next thing and list as many weird/cool vegetables I could find.
 Many of these I've actually seen and tried in my travels through Southeast Asia, but some of these goodies from Africa or South American I had never heard of until now.

-So there are vegetables in the culinary vocabulary, not all of which are vegetables in the botanical sense.
+So there are some things which are considered vegetables in the culinary vocabulary, but are not vegetables in the botanical sense.

 36. Black Radish

 Black radishes are more commonly found in Europe, but can also be found within the United States at select specialty grocery stores or local farmers markets.
 They have a very pungent flavor and aroma, kind of like a horseradish.